adku44/jmeter-kubernetes/README.md

 ## jmeter-kubernetes
 Load Test as a service (LTaaS)

-This service is dedicated to run in kubernetes cluster.
+The service is dedicated to run in kubernetes cluster and is based on Apache JMeter Distributed Testing schema.

 ##
 ![Alt text](doc/architecture-ltaas.png)